In person Visits and Secure Video Counselling

 Benefits of Participation

-Being part of a clinical supervision group offers numerous advantages:
+Being part of a group offers numerous advantages:

-Clinical supervision groups play an essential role in fostering professional growth and ensuring high standards of care.
-By participating in these groups, psychotherapists can enhance their skills, gain emotional support, and ultimately improve outcomes for their clients.
-Whether you are a seasoned practitioner or new to the field, joining a clinical supervision group can be a transformative experience.
+Clinical supervision groups play an essential role in fostering growth in those that feel called to be instruments of healing and ensure high standards of care.
+By participating in these groups, psychotherapists can enhance their therapeutic skills, gain emotional and spiritual support ,in their practice which in turn can improve outcomes for those they serve.
+Whether you are a seasoned practitioner or new to the field, joining a practice group can be a transformative experience.

 Experience

-As a Registered Psychotherapist (RP) in good standing with the College of Registered Psychotherapists of Ontario, and a Supervisor with the the Canadian Association of Couple and Family Therapy (RMFT-S).
-I have over 20 years of full-time clinical experience.and can appreciate the complexity and paradoxical ways in which we embody human mental, emotional adn spiritual well-being
+As a Registered Psychotherapist (RP) in good standing with the College of Registered Psychotherapists of Ontario, and a Supervisor with the Canadian Association of Couple and Family Therapy (RMFT-S).
+I have over 20 years of full-time clinical experience. working with people in a variety of settings and from a variety of backgrounds I have grown to appreciate the complexity and paradoxical ways in which we embody human mental, physical emotional and spiritual suffering..

-I have taken extensive training and practiced learning in:
+I have taken extensive training or enough training to have an integrative level of competency in, and practiced learning in: both psychotherapy models and spiritual practice.

 Emotion Focused Therapy